In Pa. governor’s race, faith surfaces in contrasting ways | Times Leader

 At the recent church event, a campaign staffer told a reporter Mastriano would not be taking questions.
 Mastriano contended that he “watched various media outlets mock our faith” in their coverage of his primary victory rally, which was infused with worship music and Bible quotes.
 “My campaign has no place for intolerance and bigotry,” he said.

-That’s been challenged by Shapiro and others because Mastriano’s campaign paid $5,000 for what it described in a financial disclosure form as “consulting” services to Gab— .
-It was on Gab, authorities say, that a suspect signaled his plans for the 2018 building in Pittsburgh.
+That’s been challenged by Shapiro and others because Mastriano’s campaign paid $5,000 for what it described in a financial disclosure form as “consulting” services to Gab— a social media site popular with white supremacists and antisemites.
+It was on Gab, authorities say, that a suspect signaled his plans for the 2018 massacre of 11 worshippers at the Tree of Life synagogue building in Pittsburgh.
 It was the deadliest antisemitic attack in U.S. history.

 Mastriano led efforts to overturn Pennsylvania’s vote for Joe Biden in 2020.
 He chartered buses to bring Pennsylvanians to the outdoor rally preceding the Jan.
 6, 2021, Capitol insurrection.
 According to a Senate Judiciary Committee report, he passed through “breached barricades and police lines.”